George "Spanky" McCurdy: Early life

-George McCurdy grew up in Olney, a neighborhood located in North Philadelphia, Pennsylvania.
+George McCurdy grew up in Olney, a neighborhood located in North Philadelphia.
 At about age four, George was given the nickname “Spanky” and has gone by it ever since.
 Spanky’s love for music began at an early age.
 Growing up, he attended Settlement Music School then subsequently attended Boyer College of Music and Dance at Temple University, and received lessons from the famous drummer Little John Roberts.

-Musical Beginnings
+Musical beginnings

 Spanky’s childhood was surrounded by church and gospel music.
 He grew up watching the choir director and says it is why he is used to working with musical directors.
 Spanky also credits playing in church as the reason he is so fearless and has so much fire in his musical style.
 He also credits Philadelphia natives Little John Roberts, Vidal Davis, and Brian Frasier-Moore as his musical influences.
 By age 13, Spanky was playing with several local acts, including various gospel groups.
 It was through these groups that Spanky met other musicians that taught him what he knows today.